Definition of Asyndeton

 No longer leave thy wistful flock unfed,

 Nor let thy bawling fellows rack their throats,

 Nor the cropp’d herbage shoot another head…

 Thou hast not lived, why should’st thou perish, so?

 Thou hadst one aim, one business, one desire;

 This is a good example of asyndeton.
-The conjunctions are missing in the sentences, such as the second and sixth lines are not connected with adjoining words, like and, are, so etc. However, it produces speed in the poem.
+The conjunctions are missing in the sentences, such as the second and sixth lines are not connected with adjoining words.
+However, it produces speed in the poem.